CTU-Bern/links/README.md

 #### Validation
 Validating R itself is a big task.
+The R Foundation Board has a [statement on the issue](https://www.r-project.org/doc/R-FDA.pdf) which covers a few points that need not be covered by a validation of R itself (as they should be covered by the host system, e.g. Windows, MacOS, ...), but puts the onus for other issues in the hands of the organisation using the software.

 The [R validation hub](https://www.pharmar.org/overview/) has various info on the topic, including a [white paper](https://www.pharmar.org/white-paper/).
-They have also created an R Package, [`riskmetric`](https://pharmar.github.io/riskmetric/index.html) for estimating the risk posed by a given package based on it's documentation, bugs/issues, downloads etc. The [`valtools` package](https://github.com/phuse-org/valtools) may be useful for documenting validation of R packages (see a presentation on the package [here](https://www.youtube.com/watch?v=HVd5iGTNLGE))
+They have also created an R Package, [`riskmetric`](https://pharmar.github.io/riskmetric/index.html) for estimating the risk posed by a given package based on it's documentation, bugs/issues, downloads etc.

+The [`valtools` package](https://github.com/phuse-org/valtools) may be useful for documenting validation of R packages (see a presentation on the package [here](https://www.youtube.com/watch?v=HVd5iGTNLGE))

 ## Misc
   * [StatTag - a method to make dynamic WORD documents, supports Stata, R, and others](https://github.com/stattag)